auth0/docs/articles/tokens/concepts/why-use-jwt.md

-## JWT vs SWT vs SAML
+---
+title: Why Use JSON Web Tokens (JWT)
+description: Understand the benefits of JSON Web Tokens (JWT) when compared to Simple Web Tokens (SWT) and Security Assertion Markup Language (SAML) Tokens.
+topics:
+  - tokens
+  - jwt
+contentType:
+  - concept
+useCase:
+  - invoke-api
+  - secure-api
+  - add-login
+---

+# Why Use JSON Web Tokens (JWT)

-Let's talk about the benefits of **JSON Web Tokens (JWT)** when compared to **Simple Web Tokens (SWT)** and **Security Assertion Markup Language Tokens (SAML)**.
+Let's talk about the benefits of **JSON Web Tokens (JWT)** when compared to **Simple Web Tokens (SWT)** and **Security Assertion Markup Language (SAML) Tokens**.

+## More compact

-As JSON is less verbose than XML, when it is encoded its size is also smaller, making JWT more compact than SAML.
+JSON is less verbose than XML, so when it is encoded, a JWT is smaller than a SAML token.
 This makes JWT a good choice to be passed in HTML and HTTP environments.

+![Comparing the length of an encoded JWT and an encoded SAML](/media/articles/jwt/comparing-jwt-vs-saml2.png) _Comparison of the length of an encoded JWT and an encoded SAML_

+## More secure

-Security-wise, SWT can only be symmetrically signed by a shared secret using the HMAC algorithm.
-However, JWT and SAML tokens can use a public/private key pair in the form of a X.509 certificate for signing.
-Signing XML with XML Digital Signature without introducing obscure security holes is very difficult when compared to the simplicity of signing JSON.
+JWT can use a public/private key pair in the form of an X.509 certificate for signing.
+SWT can only be symmetrically signed by a shared secret using the HMAC algorithm.
+And while SAML tokens can use public/private key pairs like JWT, signing XML with XML Digital Signature without introducing obscure security holes is very difficult when compared to the simplicity of signing JSON.

+## More common

 JSON parsers are common in most programming languages because they map directly to objects.
 Conversely, XML doesn't have a natural document-to-object mapping.
 This makes it easier to work with JWT than SAML assertions.

+## Easier to process

-Regarding usage, JWT is used at Internet scale.
-This highlights the ease of client-side processing of the JSON Web token on multiple platforms, especially mobile.
+JWT is used at internet scale.
+This means that it is easier to process on user's devices, especially mobile.

-![Comparing the length of an encoded JWT and an encoded SAML](/media/articles/jwt/comparing-jwt-vs-saml2.png) _Comparison of the length of an encoded JWT and an encoded SAML_